Betty: Ok, I’m Betty, and I am 63…live in Central Texas.

-Dora: Don’t be ashamed a who you are.
+Dora: Don’t be ashamed about who you are.
 You can’t.
 You gotta…stand up for yourself, and just be proud of who you are, and don’t let anyone tell you any different.
 We have too many people that are committing suicide…because they can’t accept who they are.
 They feel like they’re a failure. (emotional) You can’t do that.

 Betty: I guess that’s it!

-Anything I should have asked you that I didn’t, or that you’d want to know about other people’s lives?
+R: Anything I should have asked you that I didn’t, or that you’d want to know about other people’s lives?